diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 A search capability like OpenSearch or Elasticsearch for searching large product catalogs.

 ## G

+**GitOps**
+A practice using Git repositories as the single source of truth for declarative infrastructure and applications, enhancing security by reducing the need to share admin credentials with developers and providing history of all changes through Git.

+**Grammarly**
+An AI-powered writing assistant tool that helps improve grammar, spelling, and clarity in documentation and architectural writing.

 **Gatekeeping**
 An anti-pattern where architects act as bottlenecks by requiring approval for all decisions, reducing team autonomy and slowing delivery.